- About WIYN

 - Houses, not specific bedrooms, are allocated to an observer or to an observing team.

 - ORPs are due 6 weeks prior to the run, and must include a request for housing if needed.
 The housing request will receive priority (3.5m observers have priority at the 3.5m house and 0.9m observers have priority at the 0.9m house) and will be honored if at all possible.

 - Between 4 and 6 weeks prior to a run, the 3.5m house will be allocated on a first-come, first-served basis to any WIY observer, and the 0.9m house will be allocated on a first-come, first-served basis to any WI or 0.9m consortium observer.
 Allocation will not depend on telescope used, and WI observers may request both houses if needed.

-- Classically scheduled NOAO observers will not be allowed use of either house.
-A WI observer or 0.9m consortium member that is scheduled during NOAO time on either the 3.5m or the 0.9m may request the associated house if the request is received in advance of the 4 week deadline.
+- Classically scheduled NOIRLab observers will not be allowed use of either house.
+A WI observer or 0.9m consortium member that is scheduled during NOIRLab time on either the 3.5m or the 0.9m may request the associated house if the request is received in advance of the 4 week deadline.
 This observer will then get lowest priority on the houses.

-WI observers are PI's that have been granted time on the WIYN 3.5m telescope through either the University of Wisconsin, Madison, Indiana University, or the University of Missouri.
+WI observers are PI's that have been granted time on the WIYN 3.5m telescope through either the University of Wisconsin, Madison or Indiana University.